is Belle and Bling $5 jewelry a scam

 Why is Paparazzi Jewelry so cheap?

-Simple answer: Companies buy in bulk, import it, pay the import duties, then spread the cost over a few hundred items.
+Simple answer: Companies buy in bulk, import it, pay the import duties, then spread the cost over a few thousand items.

-The leading manufacturer of paparazzi, or bling-type jewelry is (supposedly), China.
+The leading manufacturer of paparazzi, or bling-type jewelry is… you guessed it, China.

 India and Thailand are the 3rd.and 4th. largest buyers of semi-precious stones in the world.